tintin10q/csai_ml_final_summary/ML_final_summary.md

 You can then multiply the latent space (A) with weights (B) to get your original data back (X).

 #### Why use NMF?
-- Postive weights can be easier to interpet
+- Positive weights can be easier to interpret
 - No cancellation like PCA
 - No sign ambiguity like PCA (what does the - mean?)